 When her little brother fails his Feeling Test, Althea faces a choice: let her brother join the Aberrant registry, or accept an internship at the Science Society to translate the book.
 As the battle between fact and feeling worsens, the Science Society grows more dangerous.
 When another Reader encourages Althea to question the organization, she makes a discovery more sinister than she ever imagined.
 Ultimately, Althea must decide if she can embrace her purpose and save the people she loves.

 The Color Reader is the story of one girl’s quest to overcome a devastating loss and find her place in a rapidly changing world.
 I’ve always been fascinated by science and culture, and in college I enrolled in a course that examined how a time period’s scientific ideology shapes individuals’ beliefs and behaviors.
-The professor offered a provocative thesis: the discovery that the sun is at the center of the solar system, rather than the earth, marked the beginning of an era in which people no longer felt connected.
+The professor offered a provocative thesis: the discovery that the sun was at the center of the known universe, rather than the earth, marked the beginning of an era in which people no longer felt connected.
 In the new world, how things happen became more important than why.
 That idea influences much of The Color Reader.
 The Colors are the “why” of the universe.
 They are the language of feeling, the language of the soul—our purpose and the thing that connects us all.
 I set out to write a novel about a girl with a special gift who helps us remember the connections we’ve lost.

 Laura Wareck is a former journalist who currently works at a top public-affairs firm in Boston, Massachusetts.
 She graduated from Kenyon College, later earned an MFA in Creative Writing from Emerson College, and is a member of the non-profit creative-writing center GrubStreet.